yasinghasmi/Bplus_TimeStability_LHCb/README.md

  ├─ monte_carlo_processed/  # MC.2.
 Merged MC data, to form blocks
  └─ block5_analysis/        # 3.
 This file is used for block 5 investigation analysis
     └─ outputs                that is epxlained more deeply in the md of file.
-The data ├─ fit_plots           beofre fitting should be places here (next to outputs), and result └─ histograms          of analysis will be saved in the output file, in two subdirectories.
+The data ├─ fit_plots           beofre fitting should be places here (next to outputs), and └─ histograms          result of analysis will be saved in the output file, in two subdirectories
 ```

 Each file comes with its own accompanying md block explaining the details, but here’s a clearer overview of their purpose: